iVis-at-Bilkent/cytoscape.js-grid-guide/README.md

 <img src="guideline-example.png" width="300">

-A sophisticated and highly customizable Cytoscape.js extension for grid and guideline interactions.
+A sophisticated and highly customizable Cytoscape.js extension for grid and guideline interactions, distributed under [The MIT License](https://opensource.org/licenses/MIT).
 The following features are provided:

 - **Grid**: Shows a grid in the canvas (with specified size).
 - **Auto resizing nodes**: Nodes are resized to fit perfectly to grid.